sophiamersmann/til/github-actions/checkout-full-history-of-repo.md

-# Checkout full history of repo
+# Checkout the full history of a repository

 By default [actions/checkout](https://github.com/actions/checkout) only fetches the last commit.
 Sometimes, you might want to fetch the full history of a repo.
 Do so by specifying `fetch-depth` appropriately.